holoplot/ravenna-fpga-drivers/README.md

   0x040 |   -    -    -    -    -    -    -    -    -    -    -    -    -    -    -    -
   0x050 |   -    -    -    -    -    -    -    -    -    -    -    -    -    -    -    -
 ```

+Note that for each active stream, a range of consecutive tracks is allocated in the track table for all of its channels.
+Channels that are not mapped to a track are shown as `M`.
+Unallocated tracks are marked with `-`.

 * `rx/hash-table`
 ```